 April 17, 2021

-Heavy duty trucks are important vehicles and no company or operator wants to see it break down.
-Downtime is a real cost — frustrated customers, service costs and opportunity cost of doing other work add up.
+Heavy-duty trucks are important vehicles and no company or operator wants to see them break down.
+Downtime is a real cost — frustrated customers, service costs and the opportunity cost of doing other work add up.
 Keep your truck in top shape is essential for making on-time deliveries keeping your business running.

-Preventative maintenance is the act of maintaining your semi truck before any any problems occur.
+Preventative maintenance is the act of maintaining your semi-truck before any problems occur.
 It's the same concept of regular exercise and eating correctly keeps you healthy.
-Preventative maintenance is crucial to keep your semi truck running, and it is the best return on investment that you can make as a truck owner.
+Preventative maintenance is crucial to keep your semi-truck running, and it is the best return on investment that you can make as a truck owner.
 The saying A Stitch In Time Saves Nine describes preventative maintenance - by following recommended manufacturer guidelines and performing service at regular intervals, you can reduce your odds of major breakdowns and repairs down the road.

 One example of preventative maintenance is monitoring your tires.
 By ensuring your tires are set at the correct pressure level and are in good condition you can extend their useful lives, get better mileage, and avoid downtime to fix a flat or blown tire.
-Some estimate that tire repair expenses make up about one third of total maintenance expense.
+Some estimate that tire repair expenses make up about one-third of total maintenance expenses.